beatcracker/VSCELicense/Readme.md

 #### Set license expiration date to current date

-This will immediately expire your license and you woudln't be able to use Visual Studio.
+This will immediately expire your license and you wouldn't be able to use Visual Studio.

 ```posh
 Set-VSCELicenseExpirationDate -Version VS2017 -AddDays 0